F3dai/f3dai.github.io/_posts/2020-06-06-dogcat-Tryhackme.md

 This website has a basic function to display either a dog or a cat depending on the button the user clicks.
 I'd like to investigate how these images are displayed on the website.

 The url changes from ?view=cat to ?view=dog.
-I remoted the ?view= and appended .php and this was the result:
+I removed the ?view= and appended .php and this was the result:

 <pre>http://10.10.0.15/dog.php</pre>